cromewar/Donaty-Smart-Contracts/README.md

 **IMPORTANT NOTE**

-Do not use you wallet private key
+Do not use your wallet private key without knowing the risks, is 100% recommended to use a wallet without real assets for testing and velopment porpuses

+## Showcase